omissis/go-jsonschema/docs/arch/0002-add-quality-assurance-tooling.md

 - Setting up CI pipelines to ensure all checks are run all the time
 - Keeping a consistent format when redacting commit messages and release notes

-In general, we want to automate all aspect of the project development lifecycle and leverage tools to the maximum extent to ensure we can focus our attention on delivering value
+In general, we want to automate all aspect of the project development lifecycle and leverage tools to the maximum extent to ensure we can focus our attention on delivering value.

 ## Consequences

 The project should reach a high level of automation and quality, guaranteed by practices and tools, while keeping maintenance costs at a reasonable level.